mhjensen/TwentyThingstodo/README.md

 ## Initiatives to improve online education

 - Collaborations between USIT, CCSE, LINK and many more units
-- Search for funding initiatives on digital learning platforms and environments
+- Search for funding initiatives on digital learning platforms and environments, define new calls in collaboration with research councils and universities
 - IT postdocs.
 These are postdocs hired at different departments with a 50% education commitment towards digital learning and platforms and 50 % own research.
 Can be coordinated by CCSE.

 ## Some key issues that need to be resolved in online course delivery